Churches of Göreme

 Göreme is a district of the Nevşehir Province in Turkey.
 After the eruption of Mount Erciyes about 2.6 million years ago, ash and lava formed soft rocks in the Cappadocia region, covering an area of about 20000 km2.
 The softer rock was eroded by wind and water, leaving the hard cap rock on top of pillars, forming the present-day fairy chimneys.
 People of Göreme, at the heart of the Cappadocia region, realized that these soft rocks could be easily carved out to form houses, churches, and monasteries.
 These Christian sanctuaries contain many examples of Byzantine art from the post-iconoclastic period.
 These frescoes are a unique artistic achievement from this period.

 In the 4th century, small anchorite communities began to form in the region, acting on the instruction of Saint Basil of Caesarea.
 They carved cells in the soft rock.
 During the iconoclastic period (725–842) the decoration of the many sanctuaries in the region was held to a minimum, usually symbols such as the depiction of the Christian cross.
 After this period, new churches were dug into the rocks, and they were richly decorated with colourful frescoes.
+They were in use until the Greco-Turkish population exchange in 1923.